laosfoundation/brc721/deployment/README.md

 ## BRC721: Scalable Non-Fungible Tokens on Bitcoin

 This project implements the BRC721 protocol, also referred to as the **Bridgeless or Bitcoin ERC721** standard, which is designed for enabling the secure and scalable management of **Non-Fungible Tokens (NFTs) on Bitcoin** [1, 2].
+For the complete cryptographic specification see the BRC721 research paper: https://eprint.iacr.org/2025/641.

 The core idea of BRC721 is to provide a scalable solution for the creation, management, and trading of NFTs on Bitcoin while maintaining a **minimal on-chain footprint** [2, 3].
 This approach significantly improves upon methods like Inscriptions, which face inherent limitations in scalability and cost due to Bitcoin's block size constraints [4].